A restricted Magnus property for profinite surface groups: Relative versions of the restricted Magnus property.

-The assumption that the element $y$ is absolutely simple can be dropped reformulating Corollary~\ref{magnus4} for relative pro-nilpotent, instead of relative pro-$p$, completions.
+The assumption that the element $y$ is algebraically simple can be dropped reformulating Corollary~\ref{magnus4} for relative pro-nilpotent, instead of relative pro-$p$, completions.
 Let us denote by $\psi_K^{nil}\co\hP\ra\hP_K^{nil}$ the natural epimorphism.
 It holds: